rafael-guerra-www/LinearFitXYerrors.jl/README.md

 *Regression dilution: https://en.wikipedia.org/wiki/Regression_dilution*

-*Titterington, D. and Halliday, A. [1979] On the fitting of parallel isochrons and the method of maximum likelihood.
-Chemical Geology, 26(3), pp.183-195*

 *York, D. [1966] Least-squares fitting of a straight line.
 Canadian Journal of Physics, 44(5), pp.1079–1086*

 *York, D., Evensen, N., Martinez, M. and Delgado J. [2004] Unified equations for the slope; intercept and standard errors of the best straight line.
 Am.
 J.Phys.
 72 [3]*